wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 Browse for and open the `.em` motivelist file.
 Click Apply.
 This will display the particle positions as spheres, colored by their class number.
 In this case, all are the same class.

+> NOTE: Since this is an oversampled dataset, there are quite a few particle positions; it may take a while to load.
+It will also be a bit slow when adjusting the view.

 1. To visualize particles with angular information, you can change the Object Style dropdown.
 Hexagons with voxel-size 0.1 work well here.